Chemotherapy in Veterinary Medicine

 In some cases, chemotherapy can be used to try to shrink large tumors prior to surgery or to help eradicate certain types of microscopic cancer cells that cannot or have not been completely removed surgically.
 Chemotherapy can be used after surgery or radiation therapy to help slow down the growth of cancer cells in other parts of the body.

 What are the typical side effects of chemotherapy?

-Compared to people who receive chemotherapy, pet animals experience fewer and less severe side effects because we use lower doses of drugs and do not combine as many drugs as in human medicine.
+When you think of chemotherapy in humans, you probably think of nausea, vomiting, hair loss, and fatigue.
+However, in animals these side effects can be mild.
+Compared to people who receive chemotherapy, animals experience fewer and less severe side effects because we use lower doses of drugs and do not combine as many drugs as in human medicine.
 The normal tissues that typically are most sensitive to chemotherapy are the intestinal lining, the bone marrow (which makes red and white blood cells), and hair follicles.